Charity: United Response

 - A post-race reception where you can meet friends and family, go for a shower, have a massage and enjoy some lunch

 - A London Marathon fundraising and training toolkit

 - Monthly newsletters with training tips and useful running facts

-- A special London Marathon merchandise gift (if you hit your sponsorship target by the end of May!)
+- A special London Marathon merchandise gift (if you hit your sponsorship target by the agreed date)

 - Fundraising advice and support to help you meet your target

 - Publicity support from our press and social media teams